cose-wg/HPKE/draft-ietf-cose-hpke.md

 For a list of ciphersuite registrations, please see {{IANA}}.
-The following table summarizes the relationship between the ciphersuites registered in this document and the values registered in the HPKE IANA registry {{HPKE-IANA}}.
+The following table summarizes the relationship between the ciphersuites registered in this document, which all use the "Base" mode and the values registered in the HPKE IANA registry {{HPKE-IANA}}.

 ~~~
 +--------------------------------------------------+------------------+